 - If the offer is insufficient, we’re not afraid to take your case to trial and put it in front of a jury

 Throughout the process, our personal injury attorneys in Baltimore will always make sure to keep you informed regarding our progress on the case.
 We make ourselves available to you to answer any questions or concerns you have as the matter proceeds.
-Call our law firm at William G. Kolodner Personal Injury Lawyers, to set up an appointment to speak to us about your case.
+Call our law firm at WGK Personal Injury Lawyers, to set up an appointment to speak to us about your case.

 Most Deadly Highways In Baltimore, MD